timyen0409/Data-Scientist-Nanodegree-Program/README.md

 The notebook available here showcases work related to the above questions.

 ### Results

+- Based on the finding above, we found out that the top 3 popular months for airbnb in Seattle are August, September then July, which indicates that late summer and early fall is the most popular season.
+- Also, July, August and June have the top 3 highest listing price, which meets the popular season.
+- Using the linear model we built, listing price is mainly associated with the location and room type.
-The main findings of the code can be found at the post available here.
+- More findings can be found at the post.

 ### Licensing, Authors, Acknowledgements
+This work is licensed under [CC0: Public Domain](https://creativecommons.org/publicdomain/zero/1.0/).
-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available here.
-Otherwise, feel free to use the code here as you would like!
+Must give credit to Airbnb for the data.
+The data can be found on Kaggle or [here](https://www.kaggle.com/airbnb/seattle).